Child protection structures

 Main missions

-• Take charge of children and families in educational, psychological and material difficulty, in order to preserve their health and safety.
+• Take care of children and families in educational, psychological and material difficulty, to preserve their health and safety.

-• Accommodate, outside their family environment, children placed by decision of the judge.
+• Host, outside their family environments, children placed by decision of the judge.

 • Accompany administrative procedures.